-A well-designed total rewards strategy goes beyond monetary compensation, incorporating a wide range of benefits, incentives, and recognition programs to create a compelling and engaging work environment.
+Nowadays, a competitive salary isn’t enough to attract and retain top talent.
+Companies need a comprehensive total rewards strategy — detailing financial compensation, benefits, incentives, and recognition programs — to create a motivating and engaging work environment.

 What is a Total Rewards Strategy?